SIAT-IAT-355/A2-Personal-Website/README.md

      - **A few images**: Include examples of images that would represent you.
      - **Contact information**: Provide a way for people to contact you, such as an email or LinkedIn profile.
      - A link to your GitHub profile or any other relevant portfolios.
-  - **`visualizations.html`** this will be a new page where you can start putting your visualization portfolio in.
-You will create a visualization using SVG and put it in the site.
    - **`style.css`:** This file should handle the styling of your webpage.
 Use CSS to make your website look clean and professional.
    - **`main.js`:** This file is mandatory and should be used for adding basic JavaScript interactivity (e.g., form validation, interactive elements).
    - **`README.md`:** This file should explain the purpose of the website, including what technologies are used and how the site can be navigated.
+   - **`visualizations.html:`** this will be a new page where you can start putting your visualization portfolio in.
+You will create a visualization using SVG and put it in the site.
+   - **`vis.js:`**: code for generating an SVG drawing (see lewitt.html for example)

 4. **assignment content**:
   - A personal webpage